p-lambda/wilds/tests/README.md

     This command will output a results JSON file `results_<unique ID from step 3>.json`.
 5. Compare the results of `results_<unique ID from step 3>.json` to the previous results JSON.
-6. If the new results look reasonable compared to the previous results, delete the old file.
+6. If the new results look reasonable compared to the previous results, delete the old results JSON file.
 Then, commit and push the new results file to the [GitHub repository](https://github.com/p-lambda/wilds).